TTLN Team

 Languages: French, Spanish, German and Latin

-Current Role: Trent and Tame Language Hub Lead, The Golden Thread Teaching School Hub director, North Mids Maths Hub Senior Leadership Link, Behaviour Hub Strategic Lead and the Manager of The Bell Foundation Centre of Expertise for the West Midlands
+Current Role: Trent and Tame Language Network Lead, The Golden Thread Teaching School Hub director, North Mids Maths Hub Senior Leadership Link, and the Manager of The Bell Foundation Centre of Expertise for the West Midlands

 Experience:

-As Hub Lead for the Trent and Tame Language Hub, Clare is committed to increasing the uptake of modern foreign languages and developing high quality local and regional language networks to support practitioners within the Hub reach.
-As a collective of schools within the Hub, Clare is eager to collaborate with others using evidence-informed practice to support language learning and strong outcomes for students.
+As Network Lead for TTLN, Clare is committed to increasing the uptake of modern foreign languages and developing high quality local and regional language networks to support practitioners.
+Clare is eager to collaborate with others using evidence-informed practice to support language learning and strong outcomes for students.

 Specific Areas of Interest: